2107-CSU/CoolCoders/API-DOCS.md

 ```

 ## POST /api/orders/ (*)
-Creates an returns an order.
+Creates and returns an order.
 You must pass a valid token with this request

 ### Request Parameters
 - user id (int, required): the id for the user placing the order